-Our Veterinary nurses are an integral part of our veterinary team at Lida Vets and are vital for the smooth running of our practice.
+Our Veterinary nurses are an integral part of our veterinary team at Lida Vets and are vital for the smooth running of our practice in Newmarket.

 As well as providing expert nursing care for poorly animals, our veterinary nurses play an important role in supporting pet owners in keeping their pets healthy.
 They carry out essential clinical work and are skilled in performing diagnostic tests, treatments and can be delegated minor surgical procedures.
 Our registered veterinary nurses have the technical knowledge and hands-on expertise to care for animals with skill and empathy.

-At Lida Vets, we are extremely proud of our veterinary nurses dedicated to supporting our clients and their pets.
+At Lida Vets, we are extremely proud of our veterinary nurses who are dedicated to supporting our clients and their pets in Newmarket.

-To meet our exceptional nursing team, click here.
+To meet our exceptional veterinary nursing team, click here.